 GV Wire got no responses from Esmeralda Soria, Paul Caprioligio, and Lee Brand.
 Several others declined to take a position, including Assemblymember Joaquin Arambula, Lynne Ashbeck, Bob Whalen, Miguel Arias, and Nelson Esparza.

 “The Governor with a stroke of a pen could put this off for a couple of years.”–Assembly Member Jim Patterson (R-Fresno)

-BizFed Central Valley an alliance of 56 associations representing 20,000 businesses and employing 300,000 people, is crafting a letter asking for a delay.
-Several Valley lawmakers have signed the letter, with more anticipated.
+BizFed Central Valley an alliance of 56 associations representing 20,000 businesses and employing 300,000 people, sent Governor Newsom a letter asking for a delay.
+Several Valley lawmakers signed the letter.